Japan's Nippon Steel to acquire U.S. Steel for $14.9 billion | Business

 Nippon did not give any projection on the value of the synergies that will arise from the deal, to justify the price it agreed to pay.
 It said the synergies will come from pooling advanced production technology and know-how in product development, operations, energy savings and recycling.
 Nippon is paying the equivalent of 7.3 times U.S. Steel's 12-month earnings before interest, taxes, depreciation and amortization (EBITDA), LSEG data shows.
 The median in the steelmaking industry is seven times, and some analysts said U.S. Steel was worth less given that its $774 million takeover of the Big River steel mill in Arkansas in 2021 has yet to pay off in profitability.

 "We feel Nippon is overpaying for those assets.
 This isn't the technology space.
 This is still the cyclical steel industry," said Gordon Johnson, analyst at GLJ Research.
-U.S Steel shares traded up 27% at $49.92 on Monday following the deal announcement.
+U.S Steel shares ended trading up 26% at $49.59 on Monday following the deal announcement.
 Nippon Steel shares had ended trading in Tokyo before the company unveiled the deal.

 Losing the auction for U.S. Steel will also likely result in Cliffs failing to renew a contract to provide slabs to ArcelorMittal and Nippon's Alabama plant that expires in 2025, the sources said.
 This is because Nippon will now turn to U.S. Steel as a supplier, the sources added.
 The value of the contact could not be learned.
 UNION OPPOSES